RedNacho/sws.spinvoke/README.md

 2. Add dllmap configuration for the Sws.Spinvoke.Linux library (Google can also explain this one), pointing "libdl.so" to the version which is available, e.g. "libdl.so.2".

 I also attempted to implement a platform-detecting bootstrapper (Sws.Spinvoke.Bootstrapper) but it is highly experimental.
 Feel free to try it, but don't feel free to rely on it.

+**IMPORTANT BREAKING CHANGE (AUGUST 2016)**

+Sws.Spinvoke.Core, Sws.Spinvoke.Interception, Sws.Spinvoke.Core.Facade, and Sws.Spinvoke.Interception.Facade no longer compile as separate libraries!
+Anywhere where you are using any of these libraries, you should instead use the single Sws.Spinvoke library.

+Explanation:

+When I first wrote Sws.Spinvoke, I felt that the interception code should be in a separate assembly from the core.
+The reason was that it constituted a significant amount of bloat which users of the Core would not necessarily want to carry around.
+I also expected it to required additional dependencies.

+In reality, however, the core is really just a glorified P/Invoke helper, while the interception code is where Sws.Spinvoke really starts to do something useful.
+Furthermore, any extra dependencies required by the interception code have already been refactored out, so the code itself is lightweight, depending only on the core.

+I therefore decided to refactor Sws.Spinvoke.Core and Sws.Spinvoke.Interception into a single library: Sws.Spinvoke.
+I also rolled the facades into this library, since they are extremely lightweight, and you can just not use them if you don't like them.

+This dramatically simplifies the dependency model, requiring you only to introduce additional dependencies for your OS (e.g. Sws.Spinvoke.Linux), your proxy generator (e.g. Sws.Spinvoke.Interception.DynamicProxy), and your DI container (e.g. Sws.Ninject).

+I've done my best to update this ridiculous readme (itself long overdue a colossal refactoring), but if you see any references to libraries which no longer exist, they're probably in Sws.Spinvoke.